 Next add in your eggs one by one, mixing well in between each addition.
 Eggs add structure and moisture to our cake.

-Next add in the vanilla, white vinegar and half a cup of buttermilk, and mix until well combined.
+Next add in vanilla extract or essence, white vinegar and half a cup of buttermilk, and mix until well combined.

 Now the last step is to fold in our dry ingredients while alternating with our buttermilk.
 So to do this, add in half of your dry ingredients and fold it into the wet mixture until just combined.
 Then add in your buttermilk, and fold that through until just combined.
 Lastly, add in your remaining dry ingredients and fold through until just combined.

 It’s important to do this step by hand as this will prevent us from overmixing our batter and developing too much gluten.
 Gluten is what gives bread great structure, and although we want SOME structure for cakes, we don’t want too much otherwise it’ll make our cake tough and dense.

 Once the batter is done, evenly distribute it into the two 8 inch cake tins and cook for 30 minutes, or until a toothpick comes out clean.
 Allow the cakes to completely cool before frosting.